oracle/oled-tools/README.md

 # oled-tools

-Oracle Linux Enchanced Diagnostic (OLED) tools is a collection of tools, scripts, configs, etc. that collect and analyze data about the health of the system in order to root cause and resolve any system issues.
+Oracle Linux Enhanced Diagnostic (OLED) tools is a collection of tools, scripts, configs, etc. that collect and analyze data about the health of the system in order to root cause and resolve any system issues.